coderextreme/deafblind/README.md

 John

 Notes.
 I don't know about distribution of these, so I'm not checking them in.
-I probably had the wrong version of mediapipe (see links for correct vesion).
+I probably had the wrong version of mediapipe (see links for correct version).

 ===